IT ProcessBY RabIT software engineering · February 13, 2018

 You can also take some precautions here by requesting quality indicator metrics frequently, both for quality assurance and code quality.
 These metrics can prove useful even if you are unable to make sense of them at the start of the development project.
 You can either learn how to interpret them later, or show them to an outside expert.

-3. A plan that can’t change with the environment quickly becomes irrelevant.
+3. LACK OF FLEXIBILITY – A plan that can’t change with the environment quickly becomes irrelevant.

 Developing the final product can easily take months or even years.
 Predictive development methods (such as the Waterfall method for example) lock down the requirements from the very beginning, making it difficult to change them later.
 While it is not always the case, these projects often result in a product that is very different from what the client and the market really requires.

-Flexibility is key throughout the software development process.
+Flexibility (or lack there of) is also one of the main reasons why software projects fail.
 We find that the Agile project management model works wonders here as well.
 This development approach allows the software to evolve in response to changes in business environment and market requirements.

 However, throwing in the word “Agile” doesn’t guarantee that the software developers actually know what they are doing.
 It is not the perfect methodology for every business, so make sure that the people at the development agency truly understand your specific requirements.
 The right team will know what is best for your project.